Escape Seattle's football frenzy

 Craigdarroch Castle Historic House Museum

-Explore the grandeur of Craigdarroch Castle, a striking Victorian-era mansion filled with ornate woodwork, stained glass, and period furnishings.
+Explore the grandeur of Craigdarroch Castle in Victoria's historic Rockland neighbourhood, a striking Victorian-era mansion filled with ornate woodwork, stained glass, and period furnishings.
 Wander its four floors and climb the tower for sweeping views of Victoria.
 It’s a fascinating journey into the city’s storied past, sure to captivate visitors of all ages.

 Munro’s Books

-Uncover a literary paradise at Munro’s Books, a beloved independent bookstore housed in a grand, heritage building adorned with soaring ceilings and stunning architecture.
+Uncover a literary paradise at Munro’s Books on Government Street, a beloved independent bookstore housed in a grand, heritage building adorned with soaring ceilings and stunning architecture.
 Browse thoughtfully curated shelves filled with the latest bestsellers, local authors, and hidden gems, all in an atmosphere that invites you to linger.
 Turn the page on the expected and discover something truly unique at Munro’s.
+Just across the street from the Bay Centre, Munro's is located in the heart of downtown Victoria's shopping scene.

 Murchie’s Tea & Coffee